ShellNinja96/ClippyShare/README.md

 ```

 ## Issues
-Feel free to submit any issues you encounter while using this program.
-Testing is in progress.
+Users are encouraged to report any issues they encounter.
+Testing is ongoing, and feedback is welcomed.

 ## License
-Free and Open Source Software.
-Do whatever you'd like with it <3
+This utility is Free and Open Source Software, granting users the freedom to use and modify it as they see fit.